Ganil151/Devops/2-Intermediate/03-Ansible/README.md

 - [ ] Create and use Roles for reusability
 - [ ] Secure secrets with Ansible Vault

+## 🏆 Related Certifications

+- **Red Hat Certified Specialist in Ansible Automation**: Validates ability to use Ansible to automate the management of systems and applications.

+---

 ## 🔗 Next Steps
 - **[Terraform Integration](../04-Terraform/)** - Use Ansible to configure what Terraform spawns.
 - **[CI/CD Pipelines](../05-CI-CD/)** - Trigger Ansible runs from Jenkins or GitHub Actions.